microsoft/reactxp/docs/docs/components/scrollview.md

 // Should scroll bar bounce when user hits the bounds?
 bounces: boolean = true; // iOS only

-// Style applied to the scroll view content container,the view that wraps the children
-contentContainerStyle: ViewStyleRuleSet | ViewStyleRuleSet[] = [];

 // Does it support scrolling in the horizontal and/or vertical directions?
 horizontal: boolean = false;
 vertical: boolean = true;